SaitoTech/saito-lite/docs/standards/applications.md

 AppStores running on the network will identify the publisher by , and derive the application version by hashing the timestamp and signature of the transaction containing the application payload.
 This ensures that every application published to the network has a unique ID, and can be verified as produced by the publisher prior to installation.

-## Module.js API
+## Building the Application (Saito API)

 NOTES:

 All modules should extend from a class in the `/lib/saito/templates` directory.
-This standard documents the functionality available in the default `/lib/saito/templates/modtemplate` file.
-The most basic module possible should provide itself with a constructor and a name as follows:
+The most basic module should inherit from the `/lib/saito/templates/modtemplate` file.
+The most basic requirement for a valid module is a constructor and name as follows:

 ```javascript
 const ModTemplate = require('../../lib/templates/modtemplate');